-Finance Administration is responsible for day-to-day operations of the Finance Department.
-The Director of Finance reviews operations to ensure compliance with Federal, State, and local laws as well as city financial policies.
-Finance Administration is responsible for the annual operating and capital budgets, five-year financial forecast, business enterprise system, citywide cost allocation study, fixed asset inventory, financial reporting, and annual audits.
+Finance Administration is responsible for the day-to-day operations of the Finance Department.
+The Director of Finance reviews operations to ensure compliance with federal, state, and local laws, as well as, City regulations and financial policies.
+Administration manages the annual operating and capital budgets, long-term financial plan, business enterprise system, citywide cost allocation study, fixed asset inventory, financial reporting, and annual audits.

 Mary Loadsman, Administrative Assistant

-Comprised of Procurement, Municipal Services and Business License, the Fiscal Services Division provides and/or coordinates the purchase of goods and services, coordinates the competitive bidding process, maintains the list of qualified vendors, processes all municipal services start-ups and disconnections (e.g., water, sewer, etc.).
-In addition, the division handles most billing questions on the municipal services statements that include water, refuse, sewer, and utility tax.
-The division also licenses all individuals or companies doing business in the city in accordance with Huntington Beach Municipal Code, and may issue permits on behalf of other city departments.
-In addition, the division administers office supply orders, manages the procurement card, leasing, equipment replacement, professional services, fuel management and copy machine programs.
-Reprographics provides printing services to all city departments, and Mail operations provides for the daily collection, sorting, metering, and delivery of city interoffice, U.S. Postal Service mail and special deliveries (FedEx, UPS, and Overnight Delivery) for all city departments.
+Comprised of Procurement, Municipal Services, and Business License, the Fiscal Services Division provides and/or coordinates the purchase of goods and services, coordinates the competitive bidding process, maintains the list of qualified vendors and processes all municipal services start-ups and disconnections (e.g., water, sewer, etc.).
+In addition, the Division handles most billing questions on the municipal services statements that include water, refuse, sewer, and utility tax billed amounts.
+The Division also licenses all individuals or companies doing business in the City in accordance with the Huntington Beach Municipal Code, and may issue permits on behalf of other City departments.
+In addition, the Division administers office supply orders, manages the procurement card, leasing, equipment replacement, professional services, fuel management and copy machine programs.
+Reprographics provides printing services to all City departments, and mail operations provides for the daily collection, sorting, metering, and delivery of City interoffice, U.S. Postal Service mail and special deliveries (FedEx, UPS, and Overnight Delivery) for all City departments.

 - Business License